-Sony’s back with a new high-end phone… and we really mean high end.
+Sony’s new phone is high-end … and we really mean high end.

-In fact, bar the fact the Sony Xperia XZ Premium ‘only’ got 4GB of RAM, it’s hard to see what could really be improved on the spec sheet of this powerful phablet.
+In fact, bar the fact the Sony Xperia XZ Premium has 'only' 4GB of RAM, it’s hard to see what could really be improved on the spec sheet of this powerful phablet.

 Let’s start with the main event: Sony’s brought out another 4K phone, but this time there’s a purpose: 4K streaming is coming to smartphones, and it’s going to be HDR-enabled too.

-Both Netflix and Amazon are offering the picture quality, and the Xperia XZ Premium has both the pixels and the HDR compatibility to show it off perfectly.
+Both Netflix and Amazon are offering the 4K picture quality, and the Xperia XZ Premium has both the pixel-count and the HDR compatibility to show it off perfectly.
 But only the former has just added Sony's latest to the short list of phones that support its HDR content.